Continuous Operations Clause: Everything You Need to Know

 Anchor tenants normally fare quite differently than those that occupy in-line stores when it comes to negotiating these covenants.
 An anchor tenant, for example, will typically leverage their bargaining power and insist that they retain their rights to shut down when they deem it necessary to do so.

 If you need help with continuous operations clause, you can post your need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.